 As an X-Man, her greatest assets are her cleverness, hacking skills, athleticism, physical combat training, and her natural ability to lead; as well as her powers that have become stronger with time (after the Black Vortex saga, her control over her powers is almost complete, being able to phase and unphase objects of any size at will without much effort.
 And all this without counting her multiverse cosmical godly powers that are still dormant inside).

 Also she has been engaged to marry more than once, most famously to both Peter Rasputin and Peter Quill (she willingly said 'yes' to both).
 Despite this, she never went through with it, and remains up to this day, forever single.

-Her popularity had a profound effect on the real-life Kitty Pryde who changed her name (shortened it actually) to avoid the unwanted attention of comic fans.
+Kitty was originally named after an acquaintance of John Byrne's.
+Her popularity had a profound effect on the real-life Kitty, who changed her name to avoid the unwanted attention of comic fans.
 She has no relation to the artist Kitty Pryde.

 Kitty Pryde provides examples of:

 - Achievements in Ignorance: Her first Danger Room segment, where her goal was to simply reach the other end of the room.
 Kitty was so nervous she shut her eyes and made herself intangible.
 She made to the end with no obstacle able to stop her.

 - Action Fashionista: She went through a period where she was designing her own costumes, especially when she gets her hands on an alien device that allows instant clothes changes.
 However, being a young teenager at the time, she tended to have a questionable taste in fashion.